phusion/baseimage-docker/README.md

     docker run -rm -t -i phusion/baseimage bash -l

 You don't have to download anything manually.
 The above command will automatically pull the baseimage-docker image from the Docker registry.

+### Wait, I thought Docker is about running a single process in a container?

+Absolutely not true.
+Docker runs fine with multiple processes in a container.
+In fact, there is no technical reason why you should limit yourself to one process - it only makes things harder for you and breaks all kinds of essential system functionality, e.g. syslog.

+Baseimage-docker *encourages* multiple processes through the use of runit.

 ## Using baseimage-docker as base image